Air Force officer becomes first active-duty servicemember crowned as Miss America

 The 22-year-old is from Fort Smith, Arkansas, but graduated from the U.S. Air Force Academy in Colorado Springs last year with a degree in physics, focusing on astronomy.
 She is currently pursuing a master’s degree in public policy at the Harvard Kennedy School.

-According to her bio, Marsh started the Whitney Marsh Foundation in honor of her mother, who passed away from pancreatic cancer in 2018.
+According to her biography, Marsh started the Whitney Marsh Foundation in honor of her mother, who passed away from pancreatic cancer in 2018.
 The foundation has since raised more than $250,000 for research.

 Marsh will receive a scholarship as Miss America and will immediately begin her one-year reign.